Entropy for $k$-trees defined by $k$ transition matrices: The entropy of all binary tree-shifts over the alphabet

 \section{The entropy of all binary tree-shifts over the alphabet $\{0,1\}$}

-In this section our aim is to use the expression of $f^n(\mymathbb{1})$, given in equation \eqref{eqdefinitionfunctionf}, and Proposition \ref{Prop-p(n)=f^n} to calculate the entropy of some examples, namely all binary tree-shifts over the alphabet $ \mathcal{A} = \{0,1\} $ whose matrices has no row or column with all entries equal to zero.
-The remaining cases has trivially zero entropy.
+Inspired by the investigation of several examples exposed in \cite{PetersenSalama1,PetersenSalama2}, in this section we use the expression of $f^n(\mymathbb{1})$, given in equation \eqref{eqdefinitionfunctionf}, and Proposition \ref{Prop-p(n)=f^n} to calculate the entropy of some examples, namely all binary tree-shifts over the alphabet $ \mathcal{A} = \{0,1\} $ whose matrices has no row or column with all entries equal to zero.
+The remaining cases have trivially zero entropy.
 Using Propositions \ref{PositivePSentropyImpliesBCTotalEntropy} and \ref{PropFiniteTreeShiftsZeroEntropy} we can easily find $ h_{BC} $ for each case.
-Also, we use the results below and Section \ref{sectiontopologicalproperties} to answer Problem 3 and partially Problem 4 of \cite{BanChangChaos} at the end of this section.